 - Life skills

 Not only is it important to move on from the trauma they have experienced using tailored support, fun is a key element in the life of any local community and rebuilding self-esteem and confidence.

-There are frequent activities, such as video nights, hair and beauty nights, quiz nights, library and games evenings for the children.
+There are frequent activities such as video nights, hair and beauty nights, quizes through to library and games evenings for children.
 Children’s workers are responsible for weekly children’s groups and during the holidays the centre provides a holiday scheme for the children.

 The Link Café

 The Link Café (TLC), based in Morden, is another service for victims of domestic abuse.
 TLC is dedicated to providing support to women who have left their abusive relationships through linking to other services in the local community.
 The Link Café has willing, trained volunteers on hand to support in any way needed.
 TLC offers a range of services, from: